britive/python-cli/README.md

 ## Credential Stores

-The CLI currently offers only one way in which temporary credentials obtained via interactive login can be stored.
+The CLI currently offers two ways in which temporary credentials obtained via interactive login can be stored.
 Future enhancements aim to offer other credential storage options.

 ### File